christianmoya/FilmAnalysis/README.md

 <b>Awards for International Films</b> ...

-<b>Diversity in Top-Grossing Films</b>...
+<b>Diversity in Top-Grossing Films</b>
+<br><i>Found in TopGrossingFilms_Diversity.ipynb</i>
+<br>In previous years, film studios recieved criticism regarding the lack of diversity of its cast.
+Movements like #OscarsSoWhite in 2015 and #whitewashedOUT in 2016 demanded for more representation in Hollywood.
+This notebook seeks to find whether the Box Office has responded to those demands by analyzing the 100 top grossing actors for 2010-2020.
+Does the world want to watch more films featuring people of color?
+If so, what roles are they casted for- lead roles or the best friend?

-<br>We looked into star scores, a score given to actors based on the number of top-grossing films they are featured in, for actors in the Top 100 Grossing Actors over the last 10 years.
-For each actor on that list, we found their ethnicity through ethnicelebs, then categorized their ethnicity into racial categories based on the definitions of the Census Bureau.
-We were curious to see if the Box Office's top grossing films featured more people of color.
-What we found was that star scores have gone up significantly for Black, Native American/Alaskan Native and Native Hawaiian/ Pacific Islander actors, meaning more top grossing films feature people of color.
+To answer this, we found data from the-numbers.com, which provided the 100 top grossing actors for each year, along with their star score and average billing.
+A star score is given to actors based on the number of top-grossing films they are featured in, while the average billing signifies their ranking of importance in a film.
+For each actor on that list, we found their ethnicity by scraping data through ethnicelebs.com, then categorized their ethnicity into racial categories defined by the Census Bureau.
+We found that star scores have gone up by 98, 63.5, and 377.5 points for Black, Native American/Alaskan Native and Native Hawaiian/ Pacific Islander actors consecutively, meaning more top grossing films feature people of color!
 <br>
 ![alt text](https://github.com/christianmoya/Phase1_Project/blob/main/average_billing.png?raw=true)

-We also find that although there are more people of color in the Top Grossing actors list, they have a higher billing average, which means that they have less important roles in those films.
+We also find that although there are more people of color in the Top Grossing actors list, they have a higher billing average, which means they play less important roles in those films.
+In 2010, there were only 9 actors of color in the top 100, then in 2020, that number increased to 34 actors of color.
+However, average billing has gone down significantly, especially for Native American/Aslaskan Native actors.
+Native American/Alaskan Native actors had an average billing of 3.6 in 2010, but 10 years later, went by 21.4 to an average billing of 24.
 <br>
 ![alt text](https://github.com/christianmoya/Phase1_Project/blob/main/racial_count.png?raw=true)
 ![alt text](https://github.com/christianmoya/Phase1_Project/blob/main/starscore_average.png?raw=true)